dotnet/runtime/src/mono/netcore/nuget/Microsoft.NET.Runtime.MonoAOTCompiler.Task/README.md

 # MonoAOTCompiler MSBuild Task NuPkg
-The MonoAOTCompiler MSBuild task is useful outside the context of `dotnet/runtime`.
-The task is made available through a NuGet Package by packaging the `MonoAOTCompiler.dll` assembly produced from building `MonoAOTCompiler.csproj`.
-To use the task in a project, download the NuGet package through setting up the proper source and importing the package.
+The `MonoAOTCompiler` MSBuild task is also useful outside the context of `dotnet/runtime`.
+The task is made available through a NuGet Package containing the `MonoAOTCompiler.dll` assembly produced from building `MonoAOTCompiler.csproj`.
+To use the task in a project, reference the NuGet package, with the appropriate nuget source.

 ## NuGet.config
 ```